simpulton/angular2-patterns-in-angular1/09_create_lightweight_controllers_by_binding_to_model.md

 # Create Lightweight Controllers by Binding to Models

 If our goal is to create lightweight controllers, how we do surface business logic from our services into our component?
+A simple technique for this is to bind directly our services so that we can expose them in our templates.

+For instance, we have extracted out the logic around getting the currently selected category into the **CategoriesModel** service.
+Though the logic is extracted, we still need it available in our controller so that we can use it in a template filter.
+We can accomplish this by creating a

 ```javascript
 class BookmarksController {